dewan-ahmed/dewan-ahmed.github.io/_posts/2022-11-04-markdown-asciidoc-restructuredtext.md

 >
 > With Markdoc, I have built: * a higher level utility for creating a "library" of content with consistent ids for stable and validated links * a validation library to ensure that doc structures follows best practices like having metadata tags in the frontmatter, properly nests headers and doesn't skip H3s, etc * an integration for authoring and reusing doc content in [spectacle](https://formidable.com/open-source/spectacle/) presentations * have a clear direction of how to "scale" docs-as-code as we were struggling to do that with a simple, flat file of markdown files.

-4. Configured with a single YAML file, [MKDocs](https://www.mkdocs.org/) is the third Markdown framework on my list, which falls in the category of SSG.
+4. Configured with a single YAML file, [MKDocs](https://www.mkdocs.org/) is the fourth Markdown framework on my list, which falls in the category of SSG.
 Although there are not as many as in Hugo, MKDocs offers a [few official themes](https://www.mkdocs.org/user-guide/choosing-your-theme/) and a number of [third party themes](https://github.com/mkdocs/mkdocs/wiki/MkDocs-Themes).
 As a Python-based framework, you can use `pip` to install [MKDocs plugins](https://www.mkdocs.org/dev-guide/plugins/).
 You can follow [this getting started guide](https://www.mkdocs.org/getting-started/) for your first MKDocs project.

 5. Last, but certainly not least, among my favorite frameworks is the family of frameworks based on [MDX](https://mdxjs.com/).
 Before that, let’s understand what is MDX and how does it vary from MD.